Happy Birthday Keith Godchaux: Revisiting Keyboardist’s 1st Show With Grateful Dead In 1971

 Former Grateful Dead keyboardist Keith Godchaux was born in Seattle on July 19, 1948.
 A car accident in 1980 took his life just days after his 32nd birthday.
-In celebration of Keith’s all-too-short life, on what would have been his 69th birthday today, here’s a look back the October 19, 1971 Dead show in Minneapolis featuring Godchaux’s first appearance as a member of the band.
+In celebration of Keith’s all-too-short life, on what would have been his 73rd birthday today, here’s a look back at the October 19, 1971 Dead show in Minneapolis featuring Godchaux’s first appearance as a member of the band.

 Keith’s widow Donna Jean Godchaux-McKay, who also spent several years as an official member of the Grateful Dead, recalled the circumstances surrounding her husband’s path to joining an ailing Ron “Pigpen” McKernan as the group’s keyboardist.
 Here’s Donna’s take from the Long Strange Trip documentary film about the Dead: